-The Municipal Development Fund of Georgia, within the limits of the programs accomplished by it, is responsible for purchasing the projects/plans and EIA research, as well as construction and rehabilitation works of the municipal infrastructural object.
+The Municipal Development Fund of Georgia, within the limits of the programs accomplished by it, is responsible for purchasing the projects/plans and Environmental screening, EIA research if required, as well as construction and rehabilitation works of municipal infrastructure.
 During purchases, the Fund is obliged to follow the legislation of Georgia under the established rule and by observing the environmental and social requirements of donor organizations.
 The Municipal Development Fund of Georgia is responsible for proper application of the environmental and social safeguards of donor organizations.
+The present Resettlement Policy Framework builds on the Frameworks elaborated for ongoing projects financed by the WB such as the Second and Third Regional Development Projects.